Herman Wold: Scientific achievements

 Herman Wold had a long and productive career, spanning six decades.

 Studying with Harald Cramér

-In 1927 Wold enrolled at the University of Stockholm to study mathematics.
+In 1927 Wold enrolled at the Stockholm University to study mathematics.
 It was an opportune time, for Harald Cramér had been appointed Professor of Actuarial Mathematics and Mathematical Statistics.
 Wold would later write, "To belong to Cramér's first group of students was good luck, an advantage that simply cannot be exaggerated."